conlpate/dsc-phase-3-project/README.md

 ## Introduction

 "*Defund the Police*" is not a new rallying cry.
-From [The Guardian, June 2020](https://www.nytimes.com/2020/06/05/your-money/houses-prices-coronavirus.html), "For years, community groups have advocated for defunding law enforcement - taking money away from police and prisons - and reinvesting those funds in services."
-They estimate the movement has existed for **five years or more.** Perhaps stemming from the shooting of Michael Brown in Ferguson.
-[Timeline of Events in Ferguson, AP News, 2019](https://apnews.com/article/9aa32033692547699a3b61da8fd1fc62).
+Per [The Guardian, June 2020](https://www.theguardian.com/us-news/2020/jun/05/defunding-the-police-us-what-does-it-mean), "For years, community groups have advocated for defunding law enforcement - taking money away from police and prisons - and reinvesting those funds in services."
+They estimate the movement has existed for **five years or more,** perhaps taking root after the shoooting of Michael Brown in 2019.

-However, since the murder of George Floyd, the call to "Defund the Police" has increased in both frequency and volume.
-As quoted above, rarely does the movement advocate for a dismantling of police departments; rather, a reallocation of funds toward necessary services.
+However, since the murder of George Floyd in the summer of 2020, calls to defund the police have increased in both frequency and volume.
+As quoted above, rarely does the movement advocate for a dismantling of police departments; rather, it a movement demanding a restructuring, a reallocation of law enforcement funds toward more beneficial services.

-Shortly after the aforementioned shooting of Michael Brown and the emergence of "Defund the Police" to the mainstream, *The Washington Post* began tracking fatal police shootings in the U.S starting in 2015 ([Washington Post Database Overview](https://www.washingtonpost.com/graphics/investigations/police-shootings-database/?itid=lk_inline_manual_3)).
+While calls to defund the police gained steam, *The Washington Post* began tracking fatal police shootings in the U.S starting in 2015 ([Washington Post Database Overview](https://www.washingtonpost.com/graphics/investigations/police-shootings-database/?itid=lk_inline_manual_3)).

-Perhaps one of the sharpest illustrations of a need to broaden, re-prioritize, defund, whatever one wants to call it, came with the death of Daniel Prude.
+Perhaps one of the sharpest illustrations of a need to reallocate funding toward more appropriate services came with the death of Daniel Prude.

 ![daniel prude](https://github.com/conlpate/dsc-mod-3-project-v2-1-onl01-dtsc-pt-052620/blob/master/images3/daniel%20prude%20treated%20like.png)

 [On Daniel Prude, NYTimes, Oct 2020](https://www.washingtonpost.com/graphics/investigations/police-shootings-database/?itid=lk_inline_manual_3)

-Daniel Prude, a 41 year old man in Rochester, NY, was hooded and restrained on the ground while suffering a mental episode.
-After an investigation into his death, the officers on the scene were cleared of any misconduct.
+Daniel Prude, a 41 year old man in Rochester, NY, with a history of mental illness, was restrained and hooded on the ground while suffering a mental health episode.
+Daniel Prude died of asphyxia while restrained on the ground.

 While Daniel Prude's name is not in *The Washington Post's* database, as he was not shot, his death is a tragic illustration of fatal force used against those suffering from a mental illness.